+• if data created or recorded by the public service authority during the decision making process falling into the authority’s jurisdiction serving as the basis of said decision (so-called decision preparatory data),

+o if the data has been confidential for 10 years from its inception before decision is made, with the exception that the head of the data administration body may provide access, after carefully weighing the weight of the public interest that is tied to the confidentiality of the data against inaccessibility;

+o after the decision has been made,

+ if the data serves as basis for future decisions, as base data for the aforementioned decisions with all the pertinent criteria and timeframe;

+ if access to such information is likely to jeopardize the lawful or impartial operation of the authority fulfilling public service concerned, in particular the free expression of professional opinion in the preparatory phase until such a condition exists (but with a maximum of 10 years from the creation of the data).

+As per the Information Act, if the Act allows the data manager to weigh the possibility of denying the fulfilment of a request to access to data of public interest (e.g.: in cases such as mentioned above) the basis of denial must be interpreted narrowly and the fulfilment of access to information of public interest can only be denied if the public interest serving as the base is of greater weight than the interest tied to the fulfilment of the request to access to information of public interest.

-51. In addition to the Information Act, Sections 68-69 of the Administrative Procedures Code regulate which documents may be disclosed and copied.
+51. Sections 68-69. of the Administrative Procedures Code regulate which documents may be disclosed and copied.
 The client may view documents produced in the course of the procedure at any stage of the procedure except for the draft of the decision.
 The client is granted such right even if he was not a party to the procedure earlier.
 Third parties may view a document containing personal data or confidential data if they can prove that access to such data is necessary for the enforcement of their rights, the fulfilment of their obligations subject to law or administrative decisions, or if the statutory conditions of access to confidential data are met.
 The right to access documents may be exercised for a fee determined by government decree, for the deletion of personal and confidential data and the copying of the document extracted in such manner.

+The government office integration has changed the access to standpoints regarding certain professional questions.
+During a professional authority process the resolution regarding the professional question by the professional authority, may be accessed by concerned parties under the right to access to documents.
+Since the integration of authorities into government offices, the professional processes in issues falling under the jurisdiction of the government office have been abolished, the creation of professional resolutions regarding professional questions has become a part of internal discussion.
+Referring to Section 68-69. of the Administrative Code, many government offices view these documents part of the preparatory documents of the decision and as such denies the right of access to documents in their case.

 Article 4, paragraph 4 (general)

-52. With the entry into force of Act CLV of 2009 on the Protection of Classified Information on 1 April 2010, the earlier institution of the so-called register of classified information was abolished which enabled the classifier to apply classification based on the data categories contained therein.
+52. With the entry into force of Act CLV. of 2009. on the Protection of Classified Information on 1 April 2010, the earlier institution of the so-called register of classified information was abolished which enabled the classifier to apply classification based on the data categories contained therein.

-The new law abolished this automated procedure, and currently the damage based classification principle is applied to classification based on the individual assessment of the classifier.
+The new law abolished this automated procedure, and currently the damage-level based classification principle is applied to classification based on the individual assessment of the classifier.